 There are several ways to join the ICCA Consortium, depending on who you are and what you are willing to do!
 The Consortium wholeheartedly welcomes new Members and support from non-members.

-By definition, Members are not-for-profit organizations.
-For-profit organizations are not eligible.
-Importantly, ICCA Consortium’s Member organizations do not need to be formally recognized by state governments.
-Member organizations include, but are not limited to:
+By definition, Members are not-for-profit organisations.
+For-profit organisations are not eligible.
+Importantly, ICCA Consortium’s Member organisations do not need to be formally recognised by state governments.
+Member organisations include, but are not limited to:

 - Indigenous and traditional tribes, nations and peoples, and their customary networks, associations and federations;